NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2019 and .Net 4.8 or newer required._

 ## What's new?
-(Version 2.20.1)
+(Version 2.20.2)

-• Chinese (simplified) translation was updated.
+• German translation was updated.
+• Added the privacy policy link inside Options.

 ### Fixed:

-♦ The validation that prevented some Windows 10 users from using the DirectX recording was fixed.
+♦ Updated the startup check to ask for .Net Framewok 4.8.
+♦ The FFmpeg video importer now detects corretly videos with rotation.
+♦ The app was ocasionally crashing when loading the editor window when trying to apply the glass effect.

 ### Known Bugs: